U.N. members divided over response to Mali crisis

 The Mali conflict has exacerbated a deteriorating humanitarian and security situation in the turbulent Sahel region - a belt of land spanning nearly a dozen of the world’s poorest countries on the rim of the Sahara - where drought has pushed millions to the brink of starvation.

-African Union Security Commissioner Ramtane Lamamra told Reuters on Tuesday that Mali’s interim leaders were capable of managing the crisis and needed full international backing.
+African Union Security Commissioner Ramtane Lamamra told Reuters on Tuesday that Mali’s interim leaders - president, prime minister and junta leader - are capable of managing the crisis and need full international backing.

 “How can we organize elections when northern Mali is occupied by terrorist movements that don’t apply democracy?”
 Hollande said when asked if elections should be held first.

 U.N.
-Secretary-General Ban Ki-moon cautioned that any military action could have serious humanitarian consequences.
+Secretary General Ban Ki-moon cautions that any military action could have serious humanitarian consequences.
 More than 400,000 people already have been forced to flee their homes.

 On July 5, the Security Council endorsed political efforts by the 15-nation ECOWAS - the Economic Community of West African States - to end the unrest in Mali, but stopped short of backing military intervention there.